F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ## Overview

-NextGen Controller uses extendedConfigMap for extending the native resources (routes).
+NextGen Route uses extendedConfigMap for extending the native resources (routes).
 Routes are extended using ConfigMap in this release.
 NextGen Routes implementation also support for multi-partition, policy CR and externalDNS CR.
-**Note**: CIS supports processing of routes in traditional way as well as with NextGen Controller.
+**Note**: CIS supports processing of routes in traditional way as well as with NextGen Route.

 ###RouteGroup
 All the routes are grouped by namespaces or namespace-labels into RouteGroups.